iker-gutierrez/Definite-Clause-Grammar-exercises/README.md

 ## Exercise 2: Obtain the logical formula from a sentence.

 ### 2.1.
 Description
 In this exercise, the DCG is extended to compute a logical form (LF) representing the semantic interpretation of a sentence.
 The grammar parses a sentence and returns a predicate structure in which the verb becomes the predicate and the subject and object become its arguments.
-Thus, a sentence such as `the rabbit eat a carrot"` is mapped to the logical representation `eat(rabbit, carrot)`.
+Thus, a sentence such as `the rabbit eat a carrot` is mapped to the logical representation `eat(rabbit, carrot)`.
 The queries test whether the grammar correctly derives this logical form and rejects ill-formed sentences.

 ### 2.2.
 Query results